Carpe: Early career

-Lee began his competitive Overwatch career in 2017 with team BK Stars in the second and third seasons of the OGN APEX Series, a premier Overwatch tournament series in South Korea.
+Carpe began his competitive Overwatch career in 2017 with team BK Stars in the second and third seasons of the OGN APEX Series, a premier Overwatch tournament series in South Korea.
 After failing to make it past the group stages in either season, BK Stars disbanded.
 He then moved to the United States to join Selfless Gaming on a trial basis, although Selfless Gaming later also disbanded shortly after.
-In July 2017, Lee joined FaZe Clan to compete in the first season of Overwatch Contenders North America.
+In July 2017, Carpe joined FaZe Clan to compete in the first season of Overwatch Contenders North America.
 FaZe finished second place after losing the Grand Finals match to Team Envy.